-EXAM PRACTICE REVIEW: There will be FIVE exam practice assignments, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
-Highly recommend students spend quality time with the exam review as it will prepare you for the exam.
+EXAM PRACTICE REVIEW: There will be FOUR exam practice reviews, sole purpose of exam practice review is to help prepare for the exam and it does not count towards the total grade.
+I highly recommend students spend quality time with the exam review as it will prepare you for the exam.